 - No stud dog to be used under 18 months of age

 - DNA test - DM - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

 - Check inbreeding calculators

 Other health schemes and tests available